 The conventional approach produces a 64.5% success rate.
 Generally, allergen immunotherapy takes 6 months, with patients making weekly visits with gradually increasing doses.
 The weekly visits can be a burden, and many patients drop out.

-With a success rate of 90-100%, the allergen immunotherapy with bee or wasp venom shows the best results.
+With a success rate of 90-100%, allergen immunotherapy with bee or wasp venom shows the best results.
 In general, allergen immunotherapy is very successful in 70-85% of all cases.

-If you adhere with allergy shot treatments for long enough, there is a very good chance you’ll see an improvement or possibly even a complete recovery from your allergy symptoms.
+If you adhere to allergy shot treatments for long enough, there is a very good chance you’ll see an improvement or possibly even a complete recovery from your allergy symptoms.
 Approximately 85% of people with hay fever who receive this type of treatment say their allergy symptoms got better.
 Alternatively, sublingual treatments haven’t been studied nearly as much as allergy shots have been.
 They also haven’t been shown to work as well as allergy shots.
-However, if you are up for the commitment of taking the medicine everyday, as prescribed, it could be an option to explore for the specific allergies it targets.
+However, if you are up for the commitment of taking the medicine every day, as prescribed, it could be an option to explore the specific allergies it targets.

 If you or someone you know are experiencing symptoms of allergies and are in need of allergy immunotherapy, or are unsure of the cause of your reactions, please contact our office for more information and to get in touch with an Allergist in the South Miami, FL area.
 To book an appointment with Piniella Asthma and Allergy call us or visit us online at www.pa2allergy.com.
 We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Brownsville FL, Kendall FL, Pinecrest FL, Richmond West FL, and Goulds FL.